 Contact Police Chief Darin Schindler: email@example.com, 805-339-4402.

 Assistant Chief David Dickey grew up in Ventura County, where he spent much of his childhood in the City of Ventura and around the Channel Islands.
-He has served with the Ventura Police Department for 23 years.
+He has served with the Ventura Police Department since 1997.